Standing order (banking)

 They are typically used to pay rent, mortgage or any other fixed regular payments.
 Because the amounts paid are fixed, a standing order is not usually suitable for paying variable bills such as credit cards or gas and electricity bills.

-Standing orders are available in the banking systems of a number of countries, including Germany, Bulgaria, the United Kingdom, Barbados, Ireland, India, Netherlands, Russia, Pakistan, Malaysia, Ukraine, Sri Lanka and presumably many others.
+Standing orders are available in the banking systems of a number of countries, including Germany, Bulgaria, the United Kingdom, Barbados, Ireland, India, Netherlands, Russia, Pakistan, Malaysia, Ukraine, Sri Lanka, Bangladesh and presumably many others.
 In the United States, and other countries where cheques are more popular than bank transfers, a similar service is available, in which the bank automatically mails a cheque to the specified payee.
+In Canada, the Interac network holds a monopoly on inter-bank transfers and has banned any type of automated (recurring or pre-scheduled) transfer between banks directly (though in practice this restriction does not apply to those with corporate accounts).

 Country differences

+Canada

+The Canadian inter-bank network, Interac, holds a monopoly on bank-to-bank transfers for individual customers in Canada.
+It has banned standing / banker's orders, along with direct debit and any type of recurring payments between bank accounts.
+Instead, it permits transfer of funds only via its own “Interac e-Transfer”, an electronic transfer system similar to a cheque, which may be sent manually to a recipient's email or phone number.

+As of 2022, one Canadian bank (CIBC) has attempted to work within the system by facilitating automated (recurring or pre-scheduled) e-Transfers.
+It remains the only bank to attempt any degree of challenge to Interac's system.
+That said, exceptions are typically made for corporate clients, who are permitted to bypass the Interac scheme in exchange for substantially higher fees.

 Germany

 A standing order (Dauerauftrag) can run for a set number of payments, a set period of time, or until cancelled.

 The Netherlands

 Standing orders (periodieke overschrijvingen) are available for a set period of time or until cancelled, to any recipient in the SEPA.
 They should not be confused with doorlopende machtigingen (periodic direct debits).